Edgar Brenchley

-Edgar "Chirp" Brenchley (10 February 1912 – 13 March 1975) was an ice hockey player who mainly played in the Eastern Amateur Hockey League (EHL).
+Edgar "Chirp" Brenchley (10 February 1912 – 13 March 1975) was a British ice hockey player who mainly played in the Eastern Amateur Hockey League (EHL).
 However, he is best remembered for playing for the Great Britain national ice hockey team which won the gold medal at the 1936 Winter Olympics.
 He is a member of the British Ice Hockey Hall of Fame.

 Career

 Although born in Sittingbourne, England, Brenchley's family emigrated to Canada when he was a child.
 He learned to play ice hockey while living in Niagara Falls, Ontario.

 Europe

 Brenchley first played senior ice hockey in the 1934–35 season when he played for the Hershey B'ars in the EHL.
 The following season, 1935–36, Brenchley returned to the United Kingdom to play for the Richmond Hawks in the English National League (ENL) before going to the Harringay Greyhounds, also of the ENL, for the 1936–37 season.